I went behind the scenes of the ‘Derry Girls’ season 3 premiere

 I lived in a pair of black Uniqlo Ultra-stretch jeggings for the last few months of pregnancy.
 I’m 5’10, so the length was perfect and the stretchy material worked well as I got bigger.
 I paired them with oversized jumpers for my winter third trimester.

 They were one of three maternity clothes items I bought and by far the best.
-I banished them to the attic once I gave birth but have saved them to get me through if there is a next time!
+I banished them to the attic once I gave birth but have they’re there to get me through if there is a next time!

 Libby

-I got a H&M pair similar to these above and loved them.
+I got a H&M pair of maternity jeans and loved them.
 They were just the right amount of slouchy to put with a tight top to show off my bump and I felt so cool in them with a turn-up and my Birkenstocks during my summer third trimester.
-Towards the end, I couldn’t face bending down to tug up my skinny maternity jeans in the heat, but these were nice and airy right until the end.
+Towards the end, I couldn’t face bending down to tug up my skinny maternity jeans in the heat, but a good pair of boyfriend jeans are nice and airy right until the end.

 Siobhan

 I definitely had a few favourites – leggings and sweaters were my go-to pregnancy uniform.
-I feel like people are often divided between Lululemon and Sweaty Betty but I’m a LuluLemon fan.
-These ones aren’t maternity leggings but the fabric was really soft and stretched with my bump all the way until I gave birth.
-I’ve worn them post-pregnancy as well and the fabric isn’t too stretched, which is great.
+I feel like people are often divided between Lululemon and Sweaty Betty but I’m a Lululemon fan.
+The fabric was really soft and stretched with my bump all the way until I gave birth.
+I’ve even worn them post-pregnancy as well and the fabric isn’t too stretched, which is great.

 Elizabeth